 - (1) NotSubscribe-NotInvest.
 Deviating to Rubber-stamping decreases decision quality, as $\ell_S > \ell_B + \ell_P > \ell_B$ implies that $q_S > q_B$.
 It saves costs c.
 Hence, the deviation to Rubber-stamping is not beneficial for low enough c.
 Deviation to unconditionally voting no is even less attractive than deviating to Rubber-stamping (see also Proof of SOM Lemma 1.1). - (2) NotSubscribe-Invest.
 A deviation to using the same information-acquisition strategy as in UNIS (NotSubscribe-Invest) but a different voting strategy is not an improvement (see Proof SOM Lemma 1.1). - (3) Subscribe-NotInvest.
 Deviating to subscribe to the PA without investing into an own signal (Subscribe-NotInvest) is most attractive when voting according to the PA's recommendation.
 (When not conditioning on the vote recommendation, the shareholder could better deviate to no information acquisition, i.e., NotSubscribe-NotInvest.)
-Voting according to the PA's recommendation weakly improves decision quality iff $q_P \ge q_S$, which is precluded by $\ell_S > \ell_B + \ell_P$.
+Voting according to the PA's recommendation weakly improves decision quality iff $q_P \geq q_S$, which is precluded by $\ell_S > \ell_B + \ell_P$.
 Hence, this deviation strictly decreases decision quality.
 Consider now the costs.
 The deviation costs an additional f but saves c.
-If costs c are sufficiently low (as it is assumed in SOM Lemma 1.2), the decision quality difference dominates any cost difference, and hence, this deviation does not increase i's utility.
+If costs c are sufficiently low (as it is assumed in SOM Lemma 1.2), the decision quality difference dominates any cost difference, and hence, this deviation does not increase i's utility. - (4) Subscribe-Invest.
+Deviating to subscribe to the PA and invest into an own signal requires conditioning on both the vote recommendation and the own signal.
+Otherwise, there are other deviations which are more attractive because of the costs.
+Two cases are possible.
+Case 1 is the deviation illustrated in Table A.2, i.e., voting yes except when both the own signal and the PA's recommendation contradict the board's proposal, then the deviating shareholder votes no. This deviation cannot alter the outcome after recommendation against because voting according to one's signal is like in UNIS.
+The difference to UNIS occurs if the vote recommendation is for and i's signal is a (in UNIS i would vote no, in this deviation she would vote yes).
+Conditional on that case and on pivotality, the deviation weakly improves decision quality iff $\ell_B + \ell_P \ge \ell_S$, which is precluded by assumption $\ell_S > \ell_B + \ell_P$.
+Considering that the deviation is more costly than UNIS, it is not beneficial.
+The second case is illustrated in Table A.3, i.e., voting no except when both the own signal and the PA's recommendation are aligned with the board's proposal.
+This deviation cannot alter the outcome after recommendation for because voting according to one's signal is like in UNIS.
+The difference to UNIS hence only occurs if the vote recommendation is against and the signal is b: in UNIS i would vote yes; in this deviation she would vote no. Conditional on that case and conditional on pivotality, the deviation weakly improves decision quality iff $\ell_P \geq \ell_S + \ell_B$, which is precluded by assumption $\ell_S > \ell_B + \ell_P$.
+Hence, this deviation is not beneficial, considering that it is also more costly than UNIS.

-53We use this assumption here only for the special case $\ell_B + \ell_P = \ell_S$.
+44We use this assumption here only for the special case $\ell_B + \ell_P = \ell_S$.